Slaedr/FVENS/Readme.md

 		cmake /path/to/src -DCMAKE_BUILD_TYPE=Release -DOMP=1 -DSSE=1

 '-DOMP=1' should be removed if OpenMP is not available.
+Doing so will cause warnings about unknown pragmas to appear while building, which are to be ignored.
+Finally,

+		make -j<N>

+where '<N>' should be replaced by the number of threads to use for a parallel build.

 Running
 -------
 The executables should be called with the path to a control file as input.
 Set OMP_NUM_THREADS to the number of threads you want to use.

+		export OMP_NUM_THREADS=4
+		./fvens_steady /path/to/testcases/2dcylinder/implicit.control

 Control files
 -------------
 Examples are present in the various test cases' directories.
 Note that the locations of mesh files and output files should be relative to the directory from which the executable is called.

+---

 Copyright (C) 2016, 2017 Aditya Kashi.
 See LICENSE.md for terms of redistribution with/without modification and those of linking.